devkarim/devkarim/README.md

 </a>
 </p>

 Hi, I’m Karim.
 I started programming in 2016 and explored different areas like desktop, mobile, and web development.
-These days, I focus mainly on backend development and a little AI.
+These days, I focus mainly on backend development with some interest in AI.
 I enjoy building unique projects as well as recreating popular ones with my personal touch to learn how big companies operate.
-I’ve also been freelancing for two years on platforms like Upwork, Freelancer.com, and LinkedIn, which has become a true passion of mine.
+I’ve also been freelancing for two years on platforms like Upwork, Freelancer.com, and LinkedIn, and collaborated with startups to build websites from the ground up—a passion I truly enjoy.
 My goal is to travel abroad and discover new opportunities.

 I’ve contributed to organizations like [@mozakrtna](https://github.com/Mozakrtna) and [@elyra](https://github.com/ElyraTeam) and I’ve been an active member of the [CIT](http://cit.gg) community for a long time.
 One of my achievements was being recognized by Egypt’s Minister of Communications for completing this [course](https://graduation.udacity.com/confirm/MERE275A) where I ranked in the top three and even appeared on TV.